-- Your "personal health information" includes the personal information you gave us when you enrolled in this plan as well as your medical records and other medical and health information. - You have rights related to your information and controlling how your health information is used.
-We give you a written notice, called a "Notice of Privacy Practice," that tells about these rights and explains how we protect the privacy of your health information.
+• Your personal health information includes the personal information you gave us when you enrolled in this Plan as well as your medical records and other medical and health information.

+You have rights related to your information and controlling how your health information is used.
+We give you a written notice, called a Notice of Privacy Practices, that tells about these rights and explains how we protect the privacy of your health information.
+You can also view our Notice of Privacy Practices at the end of this document.